Yvonne Parker: Season 2

 Vee is first seen in a flashback; Taystee, known then by her birth name Tasha, is seen at an adoption festival trying to find a guardian to take her in, and meets Vee.
 As a result, Tasha is taken in by Vee and at some point begins to deal drugs for the latter.

 Vee appears in real time in Litchfield Penitentiary, being incarcerated once again.
-Taystee is initially unhappy to see Parker and unwilling to reconcile, though Parker warmly embraces with Galina "Red" Reznikov, who she knew from her prior time in the prison.
+Taystee is initially unhappy to see Parker and unwilling to reconcile, though Parker warmly embraces with Galina "Red" Reznikov, whom she knew from her prior time in the prison.
 Noticing that Suzanne Warren is an outsider among her friends and most other inmates, Vee befriends her in order to begin regaining power over the prison.
 Additionally, Vee tries to convince Poussey Washington to sell her hooch to other inmates for profit, but Poussey refuses.

 Having become influential enough among many of the African-American inmates of Litchfield Penitentiary enough to become leader of their group, Vee starts to expand the scope of power of the posse.
 She has a confrontation with Gloria Mendoza, leader of the Latina posse, feigning fear in order to manipulate Mendoza into accepting a deal.
 Red, however, recognizes Vee's tactics and becomes increasingly wary of her as a result.

 Despite her de facto status as prison matriarch, Poussey refuses to affiliate with Vee's posse, seeing through Vee's charisma.
 When Vee gets Taystee transferred from her job as librarian in order to assist in Vee's covert cigarette operation, Poussey threatens Vee.
 Vee, who noticed a kiss between Poussey and Taystee that was not emotionally reciprocated by the latter, shot back that Taystee will never love Poussey, increasing the tension between the two.
 Vee begins to form a cigarette black market with the help of her posse, who spread word of it and thus increases Vee's influence, convincing Poussey to join her operation and rebuffing Cindy "Black Cindy" Hayes' criticism of her regime.